K-stability of birationally superrigid Fano 3-fold weighted hypersurfaces: Introduction

 Among the 95 families, any quasi-smooth member of each of specific 50 families is birationally superrigid.
 The 50 families consist of 48 families in Table \ref{table:main} which do not admit singularity with ``QI" or ``EI" in the 4th column plus the 2 families of smooth Fano weighted hypersurfaces.
 For each of the remaining 45 families, a general quasi-smooth member is strictly birationally rigid (meaning that it is not birationally superrigid) but some special quasi-smooth members are birationally superrigid (see \S \ref{sec:95fam} for details).

 \begin{Thm}[{\cite[Corollary 1.45]{Che09}}] A general quasi-smooth member of each of the 95 families is K-stable and admits a KE metric. \end{Thm}

 The generality assumption is crucial in Theorem \ref{thm:KstWHgen}.
 In particular, it is highly likely that birationally superrigid special members of each of the above mentioned 45 families are not treated in Theorem \ref{thm:KstWHgen}.
+Note that openness of K-stability is known (see \cite{Oda13}, \cite{Don15}, and \cite{BL22}), and this implies the difficulty in determining which Fano varieties (in a given family) are K-stable.
 Although Theorems \ref{thm:BRWH} and \ref{thm:KstWHgen} give a strong evidence for Conjecture \ref{conj:BSRKst}, it is very important to consider special (quasi-smooth) members for Conjecture \ref{conj:BSRKst}.

-\subsection{Conceptual evidences}
+\subsubsection{Conceptual evidences}

 Apart from evidences by concrete examples given in \S \ref{sec:introsmFano} and \S \ref{sec:introFanoWH}, we have conceptual results supporting Conjecture \ref{conj:BSRKst}.

 The notion of slope stability for polarized varieties was introduced by Ross and Thomas (cf.\ \cite{RT07}).
 For a Fano variety $X$, slope stability of $(X, -K_X)$ is a weaker version of K-stability.